annutt2031/Data-Model_for_Online_Booking_System/README.md

 8. Don't try to fool the system or the people around you.
 You will fool yourself first.
 9. Got a question?
 Ask your neighbour to the right.
 If that doesn't help, ask your neighbour on the left.
 10. When you use help, you should always understand why and how.
 Otherwise the help is useless.
-11. Always push only to the develop branch!
+11. Always push only to the develop _branch_!
 The master branch will be ignored.
-Work in the src directory.
+Work in the _src_ directory.
 12. There should be no files in your directory other than those specified in the tasks.

 ## Chapter III <div id="chapter-iii"></div>